 Beware of handwraps that bleed dye.
 If your purchase darker color hand wraps, make sure you wash them with the same colors or on their own.
 Some hand wraps will bleed and can stain the rest of your clothes

-Choosing the Right Hand Wraps for Training
+How to Choose the Best Hand Wraps for Training

-When it comes to purchasing Muay Thai hand wraps there are two types that you will find on the market: non-elastic cotton and elastic cotton.
+When it comes to purchasing hand wraps there are two types that you will find on the market: non-elastic cotton and elastic cotton.
 The latter of the two options will provide flex when you put them on, which ensures that you have a good tight fit when you put them on.

 The benefit of the non-stretch wraps, is they keep their form for much longer and don’t end up being stretched out after a lot of use.
-This means that you won’t have to replace them as often, however, this comes at a price of comfort and fit (two things that are very important in choosing your handwraps).
+This means that you won’t have to replace them as often, however, this comes at a price of comfort and fit (two things that are very important in choosing your hand wraps).

 Price vs Quality

-Whenever you are buying anything online you can either go for the really cheap products that are made with low quality materials or you can choose better quality products.
+Whenever you are buying anything online you can either go for the really cheap products that are made with low-quality materials or you can choose better quality products.
 I prefer to go with higher quality products over cheap ones, however, your budget will probably determine how much you are willing to spend on wraps.